martinskou/superluminal/README.md

 # superluminal
-Simple HTTP server using modern C++
+Simple HTTP server using modern C++.

+The server is multithreaded and Linux/macOS only.
+There are no external dependencies.